NourBadra/HR-Project-Copy1/README.md

 **Merging First and Last Name Columns into Full Name**

+**Replacing City Values**:
+  - Used the 'Replace Values' option (Transform > Replace Values) to replace 'NY' with 'New York', 'IL' with 'Illinois', and 'CA' with 'California'.

+ **Splitting Hire Date into Day, Month, and Year**:
+  - Use the 'Split Column' option (Transform > Split Column > By Delimiter) and choose the appropriate delimiter to split the column into day, month, and year.

 **Conditional Columns**
 - **Age Categories**: We created a conditional column to classify employees into different age categories based on their ages.
   - **Categories**: